 - Explore night markets in Hoi An under a canopy of lanterns

-- Learn about the resourcefulness of the Viet Cong in Ho Chi Minh City and explore the lush countryside around the Mekong Delta
+- Learn about the Viet Cong in Ho Chi Minh City and explore the lush countryside around the Mekong Delta

 - Who is it suitable for?
 For culture vultures, foodies, history buffs and appreciators of sublime natural landscapes